ignc-research/arena2D/README.md

 ## Training and Testing Agents
-TODO cornelius
-For training and testing preexisting or new agents please see Running.md
+For training and testing preexisting or new agents please see [Agent-Doc](./arena2d-agents/README.md)

 ## Documentation
-TODO Linh
 Overall workflow of arena2D.
 The simulator is written in C++ whereas the agent files including network designs and DRL algorithms are reralized in python.
 The simulator will call the respective python function using callbacks.

 <p align="center">